-Trump tweets cartoon of train hitting CNN reporter - BBC News
+Trump tweets cartoon of train hitting CNN

 Mr Trump has drawn criticism from both ends of the political spectrum since Saturday's so-called Unite The Right rally in Charlottesville, Virginia, where a woman was killed.

-Heather Heyer, a 32-year-old counter-protester and 19 other people were injured when a car rammed the crowd.
+Heather Heyer, a 32-year-old counter-protester, was killed and 19 other people were injured when a car rammed the crowd.
 A 20-year-old man is facing murder and other charges.

 Mr Trump did not immediately condemn the white supremacists, instead blaming "many sides" for "hatred, bigotry, and violence" in the university town.